GoogleCloudPlatform/cortex-data-foundation/README.md

 ## Enable TURBO mode

-For your own customizations and a faster deployment in your own development pipelines, you can use the `turboMode` variable in `config/config.json`.
+For your own customizations and faster deployment in your own development pipelines, you can use the `turboMode` variable in `config/config.json`.
 When set to true, the deployment process will dynamically generate a `cloudbuild.views.yaml` file with each view in the right dependencies file (e.g., dependencies_ecc.txt or dependencies_s4.txt) as a single step of the build.
 This allows for a 10x faster deployment.
 The limitation is that if an error occurs when deploying a view, the build process will stop, and this is a slow way to find out all possible mismatches between the Cortex views and your datasource when compared to the turboMode=false option.
 If you are still fixing potential structure mismatches between the SELECT clauses in the views and the fields available in your replicated tables, `TURBO=false` will take longer but will attempt to generate all views even if one fails.
 This will help identify and fix more errors in a single run.

 # Support